 Instructions

-- Ensure your dry black eyed peas have been soaked overnight, or using the "quick soak" method I listed above.
-Rinse, and set aside.
+- Ensure your dry black eyed peas have been soaked overnight, or using the "quick soak" method I listed in the recipe notes.Rinse the soaked beans, and set aside.1 cup black eyed peas

-- Add in the beef, seasonings and herbs, minced garlic, minced onion, and peppers.
-Sauté for a few minutes until beef browns on the outside and the pot becomes fragrant.
+- Sauté for a few minutes until beef browns on the outside and the pot becomes fragrant.

-- Pour in your soaked and rinsed beans and the beef bouillon.
+- Pour in your soaked and rinsed beans and the beef bouillon.1 teaspoon beef bouillon

-- Pour in the water, coconut milk, cassareep, and rinsed rice.
-Stir thoroughly, then add a bay leaf.
+- Pour in the water, coconut milk, cassareep, and rice.
+Stir thoroughly, then add a bay leaf.3 cups water, 1 can coconut milk, 1 tablespoon cassareep, 1.5 cups parboiled rice, 1 count bay leaf

 - Let the mixture cook for 20 minutes uncovered, stirring occassionally.